reliefweb/api-php-client/README.md

 // Create a client.
 $client = new \RWAPIClient\Client();

+// Set the name of the application or website using the API.
+$client->appname('example.com');

 // Create a query to a resource.
 $query = new \RWAPIClient\Query('reports', $client);